 35. How should I debug my programs?

-- FIRST THINGS FIRST: IF YOU ARE DEALING WITH A COMPILATION ERROR, READ THE ERRORS ECLIPSE GIVES.
-If you hover over a red-underlined bit of code, Eclipse will explain what problem it has detected.
+- FIRST THINGS FIRST: IF YOU ARE DEALING WITH A COMPILATION ERROR, READ THE ERRORS.
+If you hover over a red-underlined bit of code, the IDE will explain what problem it has detected.
 This can give you a heads up on what issue you must fix with your code!

 - While the TAs can help you in debugging, it is best to develop good debugging skills in order to prepare you for future programming work you may do; a few methods are below.